kn-mesh/meshinsights-demo-pump/Docs/PumpSimulatorSpec.md

   - `I_A` — motor current (A).
   - Tags: `batch_id`, `recipe`.

+Tag semantics
+- `batch_id`: Unique identifier of a contiguous production run on a given pump (e.g., `000123_B0042`).
+Assigned only during scheduled active windows; idle timestamps between/around batches keep an empty `batch_id` by design.
+- `recipe`: Process recipe tied to the batch window.
+In this demo, it maps to the targeted flow setpoint (`Q_set`) and is encoded like `R65`, `R80`, `R95`.
+During healthy false‑positive epochs, the recipe is updated to reflect the epoch’s shifted setpoint so stratifying by recipe explains reversible shifts.
+Idle periods have an empty `recipe`.

 Derived KPIs (computed downstream, not in the simulator CSV):
 - `dP_kPa = Pd_kPa − Ps_kPa`
   - **Definition**: differential (pump) head in kilopascals; the hydraulic pressure increase provided by the pump across the suction and discharge ports.
 Calculated as discharge minus suction pressure.